DQR Theorem:

 Origin Story of the DQR:

 So, why not go by rack?
-Turns out nobody had bothered to put where the stuff was located in the headends.
+Turns out nobody had bothered to put where the stuff was located.
 Why?
 I don’t know.
-If it existed, it wasn’t readily available.
+If it existed, it wasn’t available.
 Unfortunately there is a LOT of random weird gear in these places, so it’s kind of hard to systemize it, but it’s also not THAT bad to do it in “reverse” (ie, just use your eyeballs and a spreadsheet)

-Before each maintenance, I’d walk through and map the involved gear to a spreadsheet.
-Sort that sheet by rack and print out the sheet.
-(I carried a printer in my truck exclusively for this purpose)
+So before each maintenance, I’d walk through and map gear to a spreadsheet.
+Sort that sheet by rack and print.

-Then I’d hand out the sheets to techs:
+Then I’d hand em out to the techs:

-“These are your three racks tonight.
+“These are your racks tonight.
 Stay in them.
 Everything you need is here.
 Follow the sheet.”

 Ofc the aged veterans looked suspiciously at my dark art- “what if it didn’t work? what if we miss one?”

 “If sorting a spreadsheet randomly deleted information, we should prepare for the collapse of global finance.
-Or, I screwed up and we’ll find it about 4 hours faster anyway.”
+Because banks run on excel, which is stupid and horrifying, but a topic for another day.
+Just trust me on this.”

 This isn’t genius work- in fact I’d fully expect you to say “obviously”.